-Associate Professor of Law at The Ohio State University Moritz College of Law
+Chief Justice Thomas J. Moyer Professor for the Administration of Justice and Rule of Law at The Ohio State University Moritz College of Law

-Carter C. Kissell Professor of Law at The Ohio State University Moritz College of Law
+Charles W. Ebersold and Florence Whitcomb Ebersold Professor of Constitutional Law; Senior Fellow, Election Law at The Ohio State University Moritz College of Law

 Professor Emeritus of Law and Society, University of Oxford, Fellow and Tutor in Law, Oriel College, University of Oxford; Former Deputy Director, Centre For Socio-Legal Studies, University of Oxford.
 Author: Environment and Enforcement: Law as Last Resort